MrVincentP/UserDataStorageIndexedDB/README.md

         // cb is an Optional
     });

-    if you want delete a json file to you indexedDB:
+    if you want delete a json file to your indexedDB:
     $indexedDB.delete('constantApp', 'json.key', 'json.name', (cb)=>{
        // constantApp is table name
        // json.key is a route name,